9exa/Mengubah/README.md

 ============
 - MenguPitchy - Pitchshifted audio file player and saver
 - MenguStretchy - Timestretched audio file player and saver
+- MenguVoice - Voice changer with modular pitch shifter effects

-(Why not combine them into one app?
+(Why not combine Pitchy and Stretchy into one app?
 Because I converted them from unit tests into apps and I'm too lazy to refactor the underlying code to stake them together)

 Plugins (and formats)
 ===========